ajoykumardas12/is-company-blocker/README.md

 7. By default each hidden post will have a feedback for being hidden by the extension, you can turn off the feedback from extension options page.

+## Issues and Contributions

+Report any issues if you encounter.
+Contributions are also welcome.

 ## Clarification

 This extension is in no way associated with the Internshala company, only work of a user wanting some features to be available.